okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sampleapp-oie-redirectauth/main/index.md

 <!--
 Once sample download is working we can provide these instructions instead:
 7. From the **General** tab, click **Download sample app**, and then select **React**.
 (NOTE: THIS WILL NOT WORK UNTIL THE 2021-03-12 CODE FREEZE??)
-This file contains the [React sample application](https://github.com/okta/samples-js-react) pre-configured with the settings of the Application that you just created.
-Your application settings are saved in the `testenv` file in the root directory.
+This file contains the [React sample app](https://github.com/okta/samples-js-react) pre-configured with the settings of the Application that you just created.
+Your app settings are saved in the `testenv` file in the root directory.
 8. You can extract the ZIP file and then open the `samples-js-react` directory from the command line.
 9. Enter the okta-hosted-login subdirectory and run `npm install`.
 -->